-Although Sunday night for students is often spent alone, working on next week’s homework to make up for a weekend spent with friends, Matthew Wang, Columbia College junior and president of the Columbia eSports team, spends the night on Discord with more than 200 other members.
+Although students often spend Sunday nights alone, working on next week’s homework to make up for a weekend spent with friends, Matthew Wang, Columbia College junior and president of the Columbia eSports team, spends the night on Discord with more than 200 other members.
 At first glance, the server may seem quiet—nobody is constantly chatting or playing music when in fact, everyone is immersed in gaming as shown in their profiles: League of Legends and Overwatch scrimmages, or their nightly game of Minecraft or Hearthstone.

 Wang, in contrast to Aldana who just joined the scene, revived the club his first year at Columbia.
 Wang entered Columbia as a member of the track team, primarily running 110-meter hurdles.
 Throughout his freshman year, he couldn’t focus on anything other than track during weekdays, but luckily the esports club was small enough to manage on weekends alone.
 It was quite a mess managing everything at the time.

-Wang and his club co-leaders—Alexi Monovoukas, a junior, and Sebastian Rossi, a sophomore—all started playing console games, such as Halo, during childhood.
+Wang and his club co-leaders—Alexi Monovoukas, a junior, and Sebastian Rossi, a sophomore—all started playing console games, such as Halo, when they were children.
 In high school, they gradually started moving to well-known esports games, but played mostly with friends.
 Back then, they didn’t play in any organized competitions, and the gaming community was tiny.

 Besides the competitive aspect of esports, the three enjoy the camaraderie, which is a big reason they rebooted the esports club at Columbia.
-When Wang was a freshman, the esports club was inactive because of low interest, so Wang got it going again.
-They emphasized that this isn’t just a gaming club, but an esports club where they compete in teams, requiring cooperation to win victories and prizes.
+When Wang was a freshman, the esports club was inactive because of low interest, so Wang re-established it.
+For Wang, Monovoukas, and Rossi, this isn’t just a gaming club, but an esports club where they compete in teams, requiring cooperation to win victories and prizes.
 “The Columbia sports teams don’t get together with just a random group of people playing football,” Monovoukas says.
-“They have a team [similarly] I think it’s way better to have a core group of people inside a larger community of gaming.”
+“They have a team … [similarly] I think it’s way better to have a core group of people inside a larger community of gaming.”

 The first thing Rossi set out to look for when he arrived at Columbia was the esports club because he spent a big chunk of his time in high school gaming with friends.
 He found that the esports club was a great way for him to quickly find like-minded people at Columbia, and it helped him find his place here.
 The three of them all agreed that their best friends at Columbia are all in the esports club.